 Table of Contents Show

-What Makes for a Good Fire Starter?
+What Makes for a Good Campfire Starter?

 Weather-Proof

 A roaring fire is delightful when there’s a chill in the air and some frost on the ground.
-And when you have a fire starter that can handle that chill, you know your night is going to be a pleasant one.
-Neither snow, nor rain, nor sleet will keep a good fire starter down.
-Make sure yours is weather-proof.
+And when you have a fire starter that can handle that chill, you know your night will be pleasant.

 Ease of Use

 Your camping plans shouldn’t include hours of starting a campfire.
-A good fire starter is easy to use and a lengthy burn time never hurts.
-It should require little effort to get your night around the campfire started right.
+A good fire starter is easy to use, and a longer burn time never hurts.

 Type of Fire Starter